karlmartink/o11y-platform/README.md

 End solution should have a working dashboard in Grafana with node metrics from Grafana and/or Prometheus machine or even from your host machine. https://github.com/prometheus/node_exporter

 Minimal solution: code to install and configure:
-Grafana server
+- Grafana server
   - Grafana frontend accessible
   - Working Prometheus datasource
   - Dashboard with CPU/Memory/Filesystem metrics
-Prometheus server
+- Prometheus server
--Prometheus server running
+  - Prometheus server running
--Prometheus frontend accessible
+  - Prometheus frontend accessible
--Prometheus scraping metrics from at least one node exporter (can also be your host machine)
+  - Prometheus scraping metrics from at least one node exporter (can also be your host machine)

 It is fine to leave some steps manual, however, you'll get the maximum score if the process is as automated as possible.
 Please include short notes in README.md of your Git repository with instructions on how to use your code and a description of manual steps if any.